JohnBurtt10/Nix_Store_File_Browser/README.md

 You can also document commands to lint the code or run tests.
 These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
 Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

-## Authors and acknowledgment
+## Authors

-Show your appreciation to those who have contributed to the project.
+John Burtt

+## Acknowledgments

+Special thanks to Mike Purvis, Anil Kapu, Ivor Wanders, and Ferenc Koncz for their valuable contributions and support throughout the development process.

 ## License
 For open source projects, say how it is licensed.